The institutional knowledge that usually lives in someone's head.

 What Contacts does

-Relationships that link both ways — spouse, partner, attorney, referral source
+Relationships that link both ways across the directory (spouse, partner, attorney, referral source)

-Notes with timestamps and attribution — who learned it and when
+Notes carry timestamps and attribution, so the firm always knows who learned a fact and when

-Cross-app integration — surfaces activity from Returns, Docs, and Books
+Pulls activity from Returns, Docs, and Books into a single view of the client

 Part of the Cairn suite